Maxine Albro

 Maxine Albro (January 20, 1893 – July 19, 1966) was an American painter, muralist, lithographer, mosaic artist, and sculptor.
-She was one of America's leading female artists, and one of the few women commissioned under the New Deal's Federal Art Project, which also employed Jackson Pollock, Mark Rothko, and Willem de Kooning.
+She was one of America's leading female artists, and one of the few women commissioned under the New Deal's Federal Art Project.

 Biographical sketch

 Ethel Maxine Albro was born in 1893 in Ayrshire, Iowa, the daughter of Frank Albro, a grain buyer and piano salesman, and Cordelia Mead.
 She had an older brother, Francis, and a younger brother, Harold.
 She spent part of her youth in Estherville, Iowa.
 She grew up in Los Angeles.
 Her father's family came from England and settled in Rhode Island before moving west, and her mother's ancestors were of Irish-English descent.

-The famed photographer Imogen Cunningham took a hauntingly intimate portrait of a shrouded Albro in 1931, adding her to a collection of notable painters that she had photographed, which included Frida Kahlo, Miguel Covarrubias, and Lyonel Feininger.
+Photographer Imogen Cunningham took a portrait of a shrouded Albro in 1931.

 On March 28, 1938, Albro married fellow artist Parker Hall in Pima, Arizona.
 They moved to Carmel, California, and together they would return to Mexico numerous times throughout their lives.

 Albro was a member of the American Artists' Congress, California Society of Mural Artists, California Art Club, and the Carmel Art Association.

 Albro was 73 years old when she died in Los Angeles in 1966.